The Critical Care Team

 - Nicola Hawkes - HEMS Paramedic

 Nicola moved to Hampshire from Somerset and Joined the Ambulance Service in 2000 as an Ambulance Technician.
 She qualified as a paramedic in 2004, later studying Emergency Care Practice at Portsmouth University and graduating in 2009.
 Since then she has worked in North Hampshire in various roles, including Clinical Mentor, Team Leader and more recently finished a secondment as Emergency Services Manager, thoroughly enjoying the experiences and challenges each role offered.
 She first flew with Helimed 56 as a paramedic in 2010 and since then has had a keen interest in joining the team.
 She has also been proud to represent the crew and attended charity events with the last being the Great South Run in 2015.
-In my spare time she enjoys being outdoors, walking and running with her two little dogs who are great training buddies and will be completing some more exciting challenges for the charity this year.
+In her spare time she enjoys being outdoors, walking and running with her two little dogs who are great training buddies and will be completing some more exciting challenges for the charity this year.

 - Dr Liz Shewry